Sixty-One Industrial Park

 Site Cleanup Plan

-EPA has conducted a range of community involvement activities at the Sixty-One Industrial Park site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and public meetings on cleanup activities and updates.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices and public meetings.

 Levi Branch Library